 Understandably, Whoodles have some of the same health issues of poodles and Wheaten terriers.
 One of those issues is epilepsy.
 This condition is a result of abnormal electrical activity in the dog’s brain.
 It can cause a dog to have seizures.
 These seizures can come in the form of convulsions or a dog can lose consciousness.
 This is usually diagnosed in a dog between the ages of 1 and 5 years old.
 Fortunately, there are some medications that can control seizures.

-Another health issue is Progressive Retinal Atrophy.
+Additionally, Progressive Retinal Atrophy can happen.
 This is when the cells in a dog’s eyes deteriorate over time leading to partial or total blindness.
 A dog that’s reluctant to go outside in the dark is one possible sign of this condition.
 Sometimes supplements can slow down its progression.

 Also, Whoodles are prone to bloat.
 This is when the dog’s stomach becomes twisted trapping food, liquid, and air.
 Bloat decreases blood flow to other organs and is very serious.
 Eating food too quickly can lead to bloat.
 Some symptoms include a distended stomach, retching, and trouble breathing.
 A veterinarian can relieve bloat with a special tube or even surgery.
 It’s important for an owner to be aware of the signs of this condition.